rpm-software-management/tito/doc/builders.md

 # Tito Builders

+## tito.builder.MockBuilder

+By default, Tito internally uses `rpmbuild` for building SRPM and RPM packages.
+This imposes some requirements on the host system - all the build dependencies need to be installed.
+Also, building RPM packages can potentially be dangerous and a badly written spec file can cause damage to the host system.
+If you prefer to use `mock` instead, configure `.tito/tito.props` like this:

+    [buildconfig]
+    builder = tito.builder.MockBuilder

+    [builder]
+    mock = fedora-rawhide-x86_64

+Alternatively, you can specify a mock chroot in the command line:

+    tito build --rpm --arg=mock=fedora-rawhide-x86_64

 ## tito.builder.FetchBuilder

 An unorthodox builder which can build packages for a git repo which does not actually have any tito footprint.
 The location of sources, and the version/release to assume we're building, come from a configurable strategy.